 Dr. Dalena Dillman Taylor

-Nataly Larenas is the Operations Manager at Project Harmony.
+Nataly Larenas is the Assistant Director of Operations at Project Harmony.
 Nataly previously worked in the UCF College of Education for 6 years and with the Marriage and Family Research Institute for the last 6 years.
 Currently she is working on a Bachelor’s degree in Event Management with UCF Rosen College.
 Nataly loves all the moving pieces that come with her position.
 She finds it exciting and rewarding that she gets to help create an experience that enriches the lives of our participants.
 When Nataly has free time, she loves to spend it with her family.
 She enjoys anything that involves being creative or learning something new.